Holiday Safe Driving Tips

 2) Check your vehicle maintenance list twice

 One of the most common problems travellers face during the holidays are vehicle breakdowns.
 Whether it’s a frozen-over windshield, slippery roads or a dead battery, getting stuck during a Canadian winter is the last thing you want.
 To prevent some of these bothers, take your vehicle in for a maintenance check, paying particular attention to your tires, which need to be ready for long drives on icy roads.
-For a refresher on some seasonal vehicle maintenance items, visit our checklist here.
+Read our article on seasonal car maintenance to make sure yours is in tip-top shape to handle the weather.

 Organize an emergency kit to keep in the car with a first aid kit, jumper cables, snow brush and flashlight.
 It never hurts to bring an ice-scraper and traction board for snowy conditions.
 It always helps to carry extra warm clothes, snacks and an emergency blanket to keep you safe from the cold.